Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

 \begin{lemma} Consider an instance $(T_M,S_M)$ of M-CUT-T and the corresponding instance $G_T=(V,E,C)$ of MCC.
 Then: (1) given a solution of M-CUT-T over instance $(T_M,S_M)$ that cuts $k$ edges, we can compute in polynomial time a solution of MCC over instance $G_T=(V,E,C)$ consisting of at most $k+1$ colorful components; (2) given a solution of MCC over instance $G_T=(V,E,C)$ consisting of at most $k+1$ colorful components, we can compute in polynomial time a solution of M-CUT-T over instance $(T_M,S_M)$ that cuts at most $k$ edges. \end{lemma} \appendixproof{Lemma~\ref{lem:MCCTressHard2}} { \begin{proof} (1).
 Consider a solution of M-CUT-T obtained by removing $k$ edges.
 We compute a solution of MCC over instance $G_T=(V,E,C)$ by removing the corresponding edges of $E_1$.
-Now, since each pair $(u,v)$ in $S_M$ is disconnected in M-CUT-T, the path connecting two leaves adjacent to the vertices $u$ and $v$ and both colored by $c_{u,v}$ is cut by removing an edge of $E_1$.
-It follows that $u$ and $v$ belong to different connected components and that each connected component is colorful. \fullversion{By Lemma~\ref{lem:CutProp},} But then the solution of MCC consists of $k+1$ connected components.
+Now, since each pair $(u,v)$ in $S_M$ is disconnected in M-CUT-T, there exists a removed edge of $E_1$ on the unique path connecting two leaves adjacent to the vertices $u$ and $v$ and both colored by $c_{u,v}$.
+It follows that $u$ and $v$ belong to different connected components and that each connected component is colorful.
+But then the solution of MCC consists of $k+1$ connected components.

 (2).
 Consider a solution of MCC over instance $G_T=(V,E,C)$ consisting of $k+1$ colorful connected components.
 By Lemma~\ref{lem:MCCTressHard1}, it follows that the solution removes an edge set $E'_1 \subseteq E_1$.
 Now, consider the solution of M-CUT-T obtained by removing the edge set $E'_M$ corresponding to $E'_1$.
 It follows that each pair $(u,v)$ in $S_M$ is disconnected by removing $E'_M$, since the removal of edge set $E'_1$ from $G_T$ gives a graph consisting only of connected colorful components.
 Hence each pair of leaves having both color $c_{u,v}$ is disconnected.
 Since the solution of MCC over instance $G_T=(V,E,C)$ consists of $k+1$ colorful connected components and removes $k$ edges, it follows that the solution of M-CUT-T consists of $k$ removed edges. \end{proof} }